Magnified and Sanctified: The Music of Jewish Prayer II

-This international conference offers an opportunity to explore in depth, within an academic forum, the complexity of the music of Jewish prayer in all its cultural manifestations.
+This international conference offered an opportunity to explore in depth, within an academic forum, the complexity of the music of Jewish prayer in all its cultural manifestations.

-Topics may also focus on current trends and issues such as cultural sustainability, the interfaces between liturgy, music and architecture/space, and with the musics of Christian, Muslim and other societies.
+Topics also focused on current trends and issues such as cultural sustainability, the interfaces between liturgy, music and architecture/space, and with the musics of Christian, Muslim and other societies.

-The conference is presented jointly by the European Centre for Jewish Music, Hannover and the Academic Wing of the European Cantors Association.
-It is supported by the UCLA Lowell Milken Fund for American Jewish Music at the Herb Alpert School of Music, the University of Leeds and the Jewish Music Institute SOAS, University of London.
+The conference was presented jointly by the European Centre for Jewish Music, Hannover and the Academic Wing of the European Cantors Association.
+It was supported by the UCLA Lowell Milken Fund for American Jewish Music at the Herb Alpert School of Music, the University of Leeds and the Jewish Music Institute SOAS, University of London.

 Martha Stellmacher, EZJM Hannover

 Dr Miranda Crowdus, EZJM Hannover